jjmschofield/gocrawl/OPTIMIZATION.md

 * For small sites - we hit a point where the number of parallel workers doesn't matter so much, or worse degrades performance due to resource allocation times
 * We are blowing up memory
     * This is largely because we are storing everything in memory and not streaming out our results
-    * Paging doesn't seem to hurt us (CPU doesn't go through the roof) - but then we are using a physically attached SSD
+    * Paging oddly doesn't seem to hurt us that much (CPU doesn't go through the roof) - but then we are using a physically attached SSD
     * This will cause problems on a VM where memory is more expensive and page file may not be available
-    * The use of caches and streaming results to storage (rather then hanging on to them) should clear this up
+    * The use of caches and streaming results to storage (rather then hanging on to them) should clear up a lot of this
-    * We could probably be more efficient with memory we are using by keeping only what we need
+    * We could probably be more efficient with memory we are using by keeping only what we need and being mindful of the operations we are doing
-    * If we changed the rule about only indexing internal pages - or hit a really bit website for a long time - chances are we are going to fall over

 This leaves us with a couple of things to think about